How to apply

 Step 6: Language requirements

-For the writing component, we expect that you have achieved a minimum of 6.0 (IELTS) or 21-23 (iBT).
-For each of the other components of the English test you should meet the minimum requirement of IELTS 5.5, TOEFL iBT 18.
+Each component of the English test should meet the minimum requirement of IELTS 5.5 in all components, TOEFL (iBT 22).
+Some programmes require overall IELTS 7.0 and in each component, please check the subject listings page.
+For the writing component we expect that you have achieved a minimum of 6.0 (IELTS).
+For each of the other components of the English test you should meet the minimum requirement of IELTS 5.5.

 Step 7: Acknowledgement